cloudmesh-community/book/chapters/class/policies-old.md

 not know what plagiarism is", "I forgot to include the original reference as I ran out of time", do obviously not apply.
-This applies to all material prepared for class including assignments, exercises, code, tutorials, papers, and projects.
+This applies to all material prepared for class including assignments, exercises, code, sections, papers, and projects.
 If there is no time, do not submit and instead of an "F" ask for an incomplete or extension with possible grade reduction.
 In fact if you know you have plagiarized, do not even have us review your paper.
 Do not work on teh assumption